JeremyLikness/PlasmaWasmGo/README.md

 This is a simple experiment to look at WASM performance vs. plain JavaScript.
 It is inspired by [this plasma effect](https://jsfiddle.net/jeremylikness/bVY6t/).
 After building this, I fixed a bug and improved the performance of the JavaScript-only version [here](https://jsfiddle.net/jeremylikness/1xfh3c25/).

-Read the related blog post: [Gopher meet Plasma: A WebAssembly Experiment](https://blog.jeremylikness.com/gopher-meet-plasma-a-webassembly-experiment-4048e4d3b8d7?utm_source=jeliknes&utm_campaign=plasmawasmgo&utm_medium=githubb).
+Read the related blog post: [Gopher meet Plasma: A WebAssembly Experiment](https://blog.jeremylikness.com/gopher-meet-plasma-a-webassembly-experiment-4048e4d3b8d7?utm_source=jeliknes&utm_campaign=plasmawasmgo&utm_medium=github).

+> This repository is continuously built and deployed using free Azure Pipelines.
+If you're interested in how it was setup and configured to build automatically and deploy to low cost Azure Storage Static Websites, read [Deploy WebAssembly from GitHub to Azure Storage Static Websites with Azure Pipelines](https://jlik.me/fzj).

 ## Instructions